SamPav97/Mini-Web-Apps-with-JS/README.md

 # Mini-Web-Apps-with-JS
 A collection of different single-page web app mini projects.
+I recommend looking at Game World because it is the most advanced project of the three.

 Description: Every folder is its own single-page web app.
 HTML & CSS templates were provided in advance.
 Backend server was provided in advance.